Credentialing Denials: 8 Common Reasons and How to Avoid Them

 5. Are there frequent communication gaps between payers and providers?

-Effective communication between payers and providers is important for resolving issues related to credentialing and enrollment.
+Effective communication between payers and providers is important for resolving credentialing and enrollment issues.

 This can be achieved by establishing regular communication channels and protocols that help address any discrepancies or delays.